rafael-saron/meu-saron/replit.md

 **UI/UX Decisions:**
 - **Color Scheme**: Primary colors are medium green (HSL 142° 55% 45%) along with white, black, and green accents.
 - **Logo**: The Saron logo is displayed on the login screen and sidebar, with automatic white/inverted version in dark mode using CSS filters (`dark:invert dark:brightness-0 dark:contrast-200`).
-- **Fonts**: Inter for body text, Poppins for titles, and Pacifico (handwriting-style) for "Meu Saron" branding on login screen.
+- **Fonts**: Inter for body text, Poppins for titles, and Dancing Script (delicate handwriting) for "Meu Saron" branding on login screen.
 - **Dark Mode**: Full support with a toggle, including logo inversion for visibility.
 - **Components**: Shadcn/UI is used extensively, with custom color theming applied via `index.css`.
 - **Dashboard Optimization**: Features an optimized dashboard with a tabbed architecture for on-demand data loading (Resumo, Análises, Dados Completos) to improve performance.